SystemsApproach/book/security/trend.rst

     A set of virtual machines communicate through a firewall

-The development of microsegmentation over the last decade was one of the major drives of SDN adoption in the enterprise.
+The development of microsegmentation over the last decade was one of the major drivers of SDN adoption in the enterprise.
 It became the basis for a best practice in security known as “zero-trust” networking.
-Zero trust means that, as much as possible, every system in the network is assumed to be untrusted, and hence should be isolated for all other systems aside from precisely those systems it needs access to in order to do its assigned job.
+Zero trust means that, as much as possible, every system in the network is assumed to be untrusted, and hence should be isolated from all other systems aside from precisely those systems it needs access to in order to do its assigned job.

 The importance of the Internet in the running of critical systems and as the underpinning for much of the world's commerce has made it an attractive target for hackers.
-At the same time it drives home the importance of developing and adopting best practices such as zero-trust networking.
+At the same time it drives home the need to develop and adopt best practices such as zero-trust networking.
 When we read of breaches today, it is often the case that some best practice has not been followed.
 The Verizon cybersecurity report, by documenting what has